 I’m not going to go over detailed installation or usage instructions for most of these setups, I’d really just be copying and pasting over each one’s “quickstart” page, and I feel like we’re better than that.
 You’re better than that.
-Just hit up the docs like a real nerd 🤓.
+Just hit up their detailed docs.

-So long as you can get Vagrant and VirtualBox installed, VVV is a pretty solid choice for running local WordPress development environments.
+So long as you can get Vagrant and VirtualBox installed, VVV is a pretty solid choice for running local WordPress dev environments.
 It comes with everything you need to get going on a WordPress project out-of-the-box.
-I really like the idea of bundling the development environment along with your project; it seems like a simple and clean way to handle this sort of thing and it works well – especially useful if you’re Automating Local WordPress Site Setup.
+I really like the idea of bundling the development environment along with your project; it seems like a simple and clean way to handle this sort of thing and it works well – especially useful if you’re automating your local WordPress site setup.

 Chassis is pretty much just VVV with fewer bells and whistles.
 I don’t mean that in a bad way (quite the opposite, actually) – Chassis’ lack of features is actually its biggest feature.

-The cool thing about Chassis is that it becomes a part of your project, so if you’re developing a plugin, theme, or website with a team (or even if you’re just using multiple computers yourself), all anybody needs to do to jump into development is run
+The cool thing about Chassis is that it becomes a part of your project.
+If you’re developing a WordPress plugin, a WordPress theme, or website with a team (or even if you’re just using multiple computers yourself), all anybody needs to do to jump into the development is run

 vagrant up from within the folder in your project that contains the Vagrantfile and they’ll be running your project in the exact same server environment that it was originally set up with.